deconf/Analytics-Insights/readme.txt

 = WPMU features =

-- authorize the entire network with a single Google Account
+- authorize an entire WordPress Network using a single Google Account
 - set corresponding properties/views, for each blog, from you Network Admin screen

 = Translations =